 If the grievance is not unsolved at the local level, it will be lodged to the MDF.
 As for grievance monitoring MDF registers, all received compliances, comments, and how the compliance will be addressed.
-During public consultations, the local population will be informed about the grievance redress process and received information about contact persons.
+During public consultations, the local population will be informed about the grievance redress process and the received information about contact persons.

+PUBLIC CONSULTATION

-PUBLIC CONSULTATION When / where the public consultation process will take /took place On September 23, 2022, the MDF organized public consultation to discuss the SP, its Environmental and Social Screening Report, and Environmental and Social Management Plan (ESMP) prepared for the SP for Rehabilitation of Rehabilitation of Tsikhisubani - Gortubani - Zedubani - Afieti Road Section (Adigeni Municipality).
-The meeting was carried out in the Creative Hall, center of Adigeni Municipality in the most convenient place for the population.
+When / where the public consultation process will take /took place On November 9, 2022, MDF organized public consultation to discuss the Project and Environmental and Social Screening Report, Environmental, and Social Management Plan prepared for the SP for rehabilitation of 9.2 km section of road in village Bodbe, Sighnaghi Municipality.
+The meeting was carried out in the Youth Center of village Bodbe.
 The specific place was selected according to the wishes of the locals with the help of the representatives of the local municipality.
 Consultation meeting details (date, time and contact information) were included in the announcement.
-The announcements were posted on the streets of the villages Tsikhisuban, Zedubani, Gortubani, and Afieti, as well as on the Adigeni municipality city hall information board and on the website of the MDF.
+The announcements were posted on the streets of the village Bodbe, as well as on the Sighnaghi municipality city hall information board and on the website of the MDF.

 The consultation aimed to inform the local population about the SP, scheduled works, potential negative/positive impacts of SP on the natural and social environment, and their prevention or mitigation measures.
-ATTACHMENTS Attachment 1.
-Photo documentation of the existing condition of the SP Attachment 2.
-The drawings of the SP Attachment 3.
-Situational map of the SP Attachment 4.
-Recor Attachment 4.
-Record of the public consultation process